 What is ProFellow?

 ProFellow.com is the world’s leading online resource for information on professional and academic fellowships.
-We offer our readers a free fellowships database where you can search and bookmark more than 1,300 fellowships and funding awards for individuals.
+We offer our readers a free fellowships database where you can search and bookmark more than 2,000 fellowships and fully funded graduate programs.
 We also publish articles with application tips written by fellows, features and interviews with current and former fellows, and fellowship calls for applications.
-In 2018, we also founded ProFellow Academy, a free private network where people can ask questions and access free courses on finding and competing for awards.
+In 2018, we also created ProFellow Academy, a free private network where people can ask questions and access free courses on finding and competing for awards.

 What is ProFellow’s mission?